IppClub/Dora-SSR/README.md

 - Asynchronous processing of file read and write, resource loading and other operations.

-- Upgraded Lua bindings that support inheritance and extension of underlying C++ objects.
+- Upgraded Lua binding with support for inheriting and extending low-level C++ objects.

-- Support Yuescript language, strong expressive and concise Lua dialect.
+- Supports Yuescript language, strong expressive and concise Lua dialect.

-- Support for the Teal language, a statically typed language that compiles to Lua.
+- Supports for the Teal language, a statically typed dialect for Lua.

-- Supports the Rust language, running on the built-in WASM binding and VM.
+- Supports the Rust language, running on the built-in WASM runtime with Rust bindings.

 - 2D skeletal animation and physics engine support.

 - Built-in out-of-the-box Web IDE, providing file management, code inspection, completion, highlighting and definition jump.

-- Supports asynchronous operation of SQLite for real-time query and writing of a large amount of game configuration data.
+- Supports asynchronous operation of SQLite for real-time query and managing large game configuration data.

-- Support Excel table data reading, and support synchronization to SQLite library tables.
+- Supports reading Excel spreadsheet data and synchronizing it to SQLite tables.

-- Provide vector graphics rendering API, which can directly render SVG format files without CSS.
+- Provides vector graphics rendering API, which can directly render SVG format files without CSS.

 - Built-in ImGui, easy to create debugging tools and UI interface.

-- Support FLAC, OGG, MP3 and WAV multi-format audio playback.
+- Supports FLAC, OGG, MP3 and WAV multi-format audio playback.

-- Support True Type font rendering and basic typesetting.
+- Supports True Type font rendering and basic typesetting.

-- Provide open art materials and game IPs that can be used to make your own games - ["Luv Sense Digital"](http://luvsensedigital.org).
+- Provides open art resources and game IPs that can be used to create your own games - ["Luv Sense Digital"](http://luvsensedigital.org).

 &emsp;&emsp;<img src='Assets/Image/LSD.jpg' alt='LSD' width='300px'/>